moduloTech/toolbox/README.md

 # To-dos

-List here all the section and stuff you would like or whish someone could to talk about in a next PR
+List here all the section and stuff you would like or wish someone could to talk about in a next PR

 * moduloTech gem
 * Rubocop